pierce403/tinyfarm/docs/index.md

 # Vision

-Plants are cool.
+poops are cool.
 We should make more of them, and give people the tools to do that also.

 ## What is a TinyFarm